radhikab662/SoC-2k21/README.md

 This program will be able to recognise these characters in both image and video format.
 It also creates a cluster/montage of similar faces.

+The practise folder has the colab and jupyter notebooks I maintained during the learning phase and contains the examples and mini projects we tried out.